 - Serving in government to ensure the very best systems possible to protect children from abuse and neglect while also strengthening struggling families, like Sharen Ford and Felicia Mason-Edward.

-- Advocating for kids in foster care, like Eleanor Johnson and DJ Jordan and Willie Moore Jr.
+- Advocating for kids in foster care, like Eleanor Johnson and Willie Moore Jr.

 - Helping build a local network of churches that supports foster, adoptive and restored biological families, like Darren Washausen … or simply being a support for a single one of those families.